janetriley/bloom_filter/readme.txt

 GOALS:

-A Bloom Filter provides a fast, memory-efficient way to look up set membership.
+A Bloom filter provides a fast, memory-efficient way to look up set membership.
 It's used in scenarios where a normal in-memory lookup is too slow or there are too many terms to store, and where a certain amount of false positives is acceptable.

+This is an implementation of the Bloom filter code kata (http://codekata.com/kata/kata05-bloom-filters/).

 RUN:
 Written in Python 3.6.
 Lower 3x versions of python should be ok.
 To run:
     python3 bloom_filter.py wordlist.txt
-    python3 bloom_filter.py alice_in_wonderland_words.txt

 Tests:
     pytest test.py

-*** KNOWN ISSUE***
-There's an encoding issue with wordlist.txt - the script stops when I run from the command line, works with PyCharm.
-The experiments were run with wordlist.txt.

-alice_in_wonderland_words.txt is provided as an alternative.

 APPROACH: